Burnett v. State Dep't of Natural Res., Supreme Court Case No. 13SC306

 I. Facts and Procedural History

 ¶ 3 Located just southeast of Denver, Cherry Creek State Park (“the Park”) encompasses 4,200 acres and includes more than thirty miles of multi-use trails for biking, hiking, and horseback riding.
 It also features 135 designated camping sites.
 The State of Colorado leases the land on which the Park is located from the U.S. Army Corps of Engineers.
 Despite various man-made attractions and amenities, many of the Park's naturally occurring features remain undisturbed.
-Among these features are several thousand trees that were on the property when the State established the Park in
+Among these features are several thousand trees that were on the property when the State established the Park in 1959.
+Some of these trees border the campsite at issue in this case.1

 ¶ 4 The parties do not dispute the key facts giving rise to this case.
 On July 18, 2010, Burnett and her friend, Mackenzie Brady, went camping in the Park after they paid a fee to enter.
 The pair chose Campsite No. 14, which included a utility hookup, a parking area, a picnic table, and a level dirt pad.
 Burnett and Brady chose to pitch their tent on the dirt pad under the canopy of four mature cottonwood trees, reaching some seventy-five feet in height and flanking Campsite No. 14.
 The weather that night was uneventful.

 ¶ 5 Early the next morning, while Burnett and Brady remained asleep inside their tent, a tree limb dropped from one of the cottonwoods and struck both of them.
-The blow fractured Burnett's skull and a vertebra and caused other acute injuries, including a concussion and multiple lacerations to her scalp and face.
-Brady suffered only minor injuries and was able to drive Burnett to the hospital, where Burnett spent three days.
-Due to the density of the canopy, Park employees who subsequently investigated the campsite were unable to determine the source of the fallen tree limb.
+The blow fractured Burnett's skull and a vertebra and caused other acute injuries, including a concussion and multiple lacerations to her scalp

-¶ 6 Burnett brought a premises liability action against the State of Colorado Department of Natural Resources, Division of Parks and Outdoor Recreation (“the State”) seeking compensation for her injuries.
+¶ 6 Burnett brought a premises liability action against the State of Colorado Department of Natural Resources, Division of Parks and Outdoor Recreation (the State) seeking compensation for her injuries.
 She relied on section 24–10–106(1)(e) of the CGIA, §§ 24–10–101 to –120, C.R.S.
 (2014), to argue that the Park was a “public facility” and the branches overhanging the campsite constituted a “dangerous condition” of it.
-See § 24–10–106(1)(e) (stating that a public entity waives immunity for injuries caused by a “dangerous condition of any ... public facility located in any park or recreation area maintained by a public entity”); see also § 24–10–103(5) (defining “public entity” to include “the state” and “every other kind of ... agency [or] instrumentality ... thereof”).
+See § 24–10–106(1)(e) (stating that a public entity waives immunity for injuries caused by a “dangerous condition of any ... public facility located in any park or recreation area maintained by a public entity”); see also § 24–10–103(5) (defining “public entity” to include the state and “every other kind of ... agency [or] instrumentality ... thereof”).

 ¶ 7 The State moved to dismiss, asserting sovereign immunity under a separate provision of section 24–10–106(1)(e), by which a public entity retains immunity for “an injury caused by the natural condition of any unimproved property” (“the natural condition provision”).
 The parties subsequently stipulated that the improved campsite was a “public facility” but the trees adjacent to it originated on unimproved property.